earthspay/earths-documentation/en/waves-token-rating/user-interface.md

 Displays all tokens.

-On the All Tokens page, additional filters are available: by rating, WCT weight and votes sum.
+On the **All Tokens** page, additional filters are available: by rating, WCT weight and votes sum.

+You can also view all the tokens you have rated by switching the filter Only my votes to the active position.

 ## Rating table